-Banca Sistema's organisational model provides that the preliminary investigation of the loan files are made accurately in accordance with the decision-making powers reserved to the decision-making Bodies.
+the organisational model of the Banca Sistema Group provides that the preliminary investigation of the loan files are made accurately in accordance with the decision-making powers reserved to the decision-making Bodies.

 These powers are reserved to the Board of Directors, the Executive Committee and the CEO in consultation with the Risk Management Committee.